Inspiring Infographic Examples and How to Create Your Own

-If you’re active on social media, you’ve probably seen a lot of infographics before.
-That’s because brands have realized the power of these graphics and are using them more and more.
+If you're active on social media or read a lot of blog posts, you've probably seen many types of content with infographics or infographic elements before.
+That's because brands have realized the power of the informational infographic and are using them more and more.

 Beautiful infographics are easy to share, look great on your feed, and contain great facts and information.